sftcd/openssl/esnistuff/README.md

 Most recent first...

+- Did some clean-up with Makefile to help with key generation/cleaning up etc. ``make; make keys`` should be a good start here **after** you've done the main openssl build.
+Note that ``make keys`` will create a new fake CA, server keys and ESNI keys so if you've put any of those keys elsewhere, you need to consider that.

 - Neat: tried the NSS ``tstclnt`` to interop with my ``s_server`` - and it worked!
   The ESNI processing all seems good, and the NSS client gets the right nonce back.
 I figured out how to make NSS like my fake CA - see the end of